jasonkong65/Real-Time-Human-in-the-Loop-Multi-Agent-Trading-System/README.md

 2 Years
 ```

-### Portfolio context
+### Portfolio and event context

-Use portfolio context only when you want the strategy to consider an existing paper position.
-For example, you can tell the app that you currently hold the stock, with a paper quantity and average cost.
-The Strategist Agent then gives more relevant guidance such as monitoring exposure or avoiding additional risk.
+The portfolio and event fields are optional.
+Use them when you want the strategy to consider an existing paper position, average cost, earnings date, or other known event risk.

+For example, if the user already holds a paper position, the Strategist Agent can respond more carefully by discussing exposure, monitoring, or avoiding additional risk.

 ### News / report mode

-Turn on the News / Report Agent only when you want news or report explanation.
-You can either let the system fetch company-specific context, or paste your own financial/news text.
+Use the News / Report Agent when you want a company-news or report explanation.
+You can either let the system fetch company-specific context or paste your own news/report text.

-This input box is for report or news text, not for another ticker symbol.
+The pasted text box is for news or report content.
+It is not for entering a second ticker symbol.

 ### Watchlist screener

-Turn on the Watchlist Screener Agent when you want to compare a group of stocks.
+Use the Watchlist Screener Agent when you want to compare several stocks at once.
 Enter a comma-separated list such as:

 ```text
 AAPL, MSFT, NVDA, TSLA, GOOGL, AMZN, META, AMD, NFLX